codymaniac/specripper/DOCKER_DEPLOYMENT_GUIDE.md

 ### Step 3: Transfer the File

-This step requires moving the `specripper-image.tar` file from your Windows PC to your air-gapped CentOS 9 PC, using the internet-connected PC as a middle-step.
+This step requires moving the `specripper-image.tar` file from your Windows PC to your air-gapped CentOS 9 PC.

-1. From your **Windows PC**, use your company's approved method to move the `specripper-image.tar` file to the **internet-connected PC**.
-This could be a secure file share, a specific cloud storage service, or another sanctioned transfer tool. **Do not use a public GitHub repository.**
-2. From the **internet-connected PC**, download or access the `specripper-image.tar` file.
+**Important:** You cannot push this `.tar` file directly to a GitHub repository with a normal `git push` command, because the file is too large.
+The correct way to use GitHub for this is with **GitHub Releases**.

+**Transfer Method using GitHub Releases:**
+1. Go to your repository on GitHub.com.
+2. On the right sidebar, click **"Releases"**.
+3. Click **"Draft a new release"**.
+4. Give the release a tag (e.g., `v1.0.0`) and a title.
+5. In the "Attach binaries" box, upload your `specripper-image.tar` file.
+6. Click **"Publish release"**.

+**Transfer using other methods:**
-3. Finally, move the `.tar` file from the internet-connected PC to your **air-gapped CentOS 9 machine** using your approved procedure (e.g., a secured USB drive, network transfer, etc.).
+If you cannot use GitHub releases, use your company's approved method to move the `specripper-image.tar` file to the internet-connected PC, and then to your air-gapped CentOS 9 machine (e.g., a secured USB drive, sanctioned network transfer, etc.).

 ### Step 4: Load the Image (On Your Air-Gapped CentOS 9 PC)